Positive Housing Sentiment Continues Steady Climb

 Continuing the positive upward trend seen over the past year, survey respondents expect home prices to increase an average of 1.7 percent in the next 12 months.
 The share who say home prices will decrease in the next year dropped to 10 percent – 13 percentage points lower than October 2011 and the lowest level since the survey's inception in June 2010.

 Additionally, the positive difference between those saying home prices will go up and those saying they will go down remained steady at a survey high of 26 percentage points.
 The percentage who believe mortgage rates will go up climbed four percentage points to 37 percent following a steep drop in September.
 Returning to the July 2012 level, respondents' average rental price expectation jumped by 0.8 percent to 3.9 percent, and 50 percent believe home rental prices will rise in the next year – a three percentage point increase over last month and the highest level since the survey began.
+When asked about the state of the economy, the share of respondents who say it's on the right track dropped to 38 percent, down three percentage points from last month.
+Conversely, those who say the economy is on the wrong track climbed three percentage points to 56 percent.
+The share of consumers who expect their personal financial situation to get better or stay the same over the next year remained essentially level at 43 percent and 40 percent, respectively.

 Other highlights from the survey include: